TelaHance/TeladocCapstone/docs/auth0.md

 First, [sign up for an account with Auth0](https://auth0.com/signup); we suggest using your GitHub credentials as your login for Auth0.
 You will be asked to create a _tenant_ (a _tenant_ in this case, is just an instance of using Auth0 for some application or set of applications.
 You need at least one _tenant_ before you can start using Auth0.)

 Next, register a new application.
 You do this by navigating to the "Applications" page in the sidebar and clicking the "Create Application" button.
-Give it a name (e.g. `test-demo-spring-react-app`) and ensure you set it up as a "Single Page Application".
+Give it a name (e.g. `your-name-teladoc-capstone`) and ensure you set it up as a "Single Page Application".

 In the configuration for the application you just created, click on the "Settings" tab and fill in the following values in the appropriate fields: